RoadieHQ/marketing-site/content/docs/details/unregister-components/index.md

 You can remove a component from Roadie Backstage by unregistering it.

-Go to the component in question i.e. `/catalog/default/component/sample-service` and click the three vertical dots on the top right.
+Go to the component in question i.e. `/catalog/default/component/sample-service` and click the kebab menu on the top right.

 ![Remove item menu](./unregister-menu.png)